Greece › Ferries in Greece

 By Santorini Dave

-Most tickets booked through FerryHopper will be electronic tickets that you will download to your phone and show as you’re boarding the ferry.
+All tickets booked through FerryHopper will be electronic tickets that you will download to your phone and scan as you’re boarding the ferry.

 A ferry departing to Paros, Naxos, and Santorini from the Piraeus ferry port near Athens.

-There is now a direct train from the Piraeus ferry port to Athens International Airport.
+There is now a direct train from Athens International Airport to the Piraeus ferry port.
 The station is directly across the street from the E6 port entrance.

 Main Ferry Companies

-• Minoan Lines: Known for their luxurious amenities, Minoan Lines operates routes between the mainland and Crete, as well as international routes to Italy.
+• Minoan Lines & ANEK: These lines focus on the overnight routes between the mainland and Crete (Heraklion and Chania), as well as international routes between Greece and Italy.

 Main Ferry Routes

-• Cyclades: A favorite among tourists, the Cyclades include popular islands such as Santorini, Mykonos, Naxos, and Paros.
-Ferries depart frequently from Piraeus and Rafina ports near Athens.
+• Cyclades: The most popular island group, including Santorini, Mykonos, Naxos, Paros, and Milos.
+Ferries depart frequently (dozens per day in summer) from both Piraeus and Rafina ports near Athens.

 The Best Website for Booking Greek Ferry Tickets